nmmsousa/lisbon-bike-usage/README.md

 <br>
 <br>

+You can find the report [here](https://lookerstudio.google.com/reporting/982d0231-3e88-46fa-af25-fa25fc63f852)

 Findings
 <br>

   - Between 8 AM and 12 PM is definitely the time of day with the highest bicycle activity, while the period between 4 AM and 8 AM shows the lowest traffic.

   - We can also understand the flow of trips between locations by calculating the average number of free bikes at each station in a given location, compared to the last 4 hours.
-Penha de França and Alto da Faia are clearly locations where people tend to start their trips, while Coração de Jesus and Sete Rios are destinations where more bikes become available due to people arriving.
+Penha de França and Alto da Faia are clearly locations where people tend to start their trips in the moorning, while Coração de Jesus and Sete Rios are destinations where more bikes become available due to people arriving.
+The flow in opposite directions happens in the afternoon, possibly explained by a people jobs flow.

   - Saturdays and Sundays consistently show the lowest bike traffic, which likely indicates that the system is primarily used by commuters on weekdays.